temporalio/documentation/docs/reference/metrics.md

 ### `activity_poll_no_task`

-An Activity Worker poll for an Activity Task timed out; There is no Activity Task to pick from the Task Queue.
+An Activity Worker poll for an Activity Task timed out, and no Activity Task is available to pick from the Task Queue.

 - Type: Counter
 - Available in: Core, Go, Java